wayoda/LedControl/README.md

 Documentation
 -------------
-There is a tutorial for the library on the [Arduino Playground](http://playground.arduino.cc/Main/LedControl)
+Documentation for the library is on the [Github Project Pages](http://wayoda.github.io/LedControl/)

 Download
 --------